devstar0718/bunzz_payment_splitter/README.md

 `releasableEth`

-Getter for the amount of payee's releasable Ether
+Getter for the amount of payee's releasable ETH

 | name    | type    | description                       |
 | :------ | :------ | :-------------------------------- |